 Trimming hair between pads and toes may help prevent ice balls and abrasive crud from plaguing your dog’s feet.
 However, there's some evidence that the hairs serve a space-filling function, and perhaps act like the cilia in your bronchial passages (where movement carries junk out of the airway), in that the hairs move around with walking, and help move some of the snow or ice back out.
 It may also be reasonable to think that the hair helps block ice-melting chemicals from making it all the way to the tender skin that lines the deep areas between the toes.
-Of course a quick wash of each paw in a bucket of warm clear water, after being on the streets, is a great idea.
+A quick wash of each paw in a bucket of warm clear water, after being on the streets, is a great idea.

 Of course you have to be able to stay upright on your own feet while your dog tugs you down an icy sidewalk...
 FIDO members recommend anti-slip 'things' for shoes called Yak Trax - available on the Internet for roughly $15-$20.